Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Basic Definitions

-\item {\em bounded} if the number of token in any place is bounded by some $k$ for any reachable marking, i.e. $\exists k \in \nat$ such that $ \forall m \in [m_0 \rangle , \forall s \in S$ we have that $m(s) \leq k$.
-If this is the case, we say that the net is k-bounded (hence, a safe net is just a 1-bounded net). \qedhere \end{itemize} \end{defi}
+\item {\em bounded} if the number of tokens in each place is bounded by some $k$ for each reachable marking, i.e., $\exists k \in \nat$ such that $ \forall m \in [m_0 \rangle , \forall s \in S$ we have that $m(s) \leq k$.
+If this is the case, we say that the net is $k$-bounded (hence, a safe net is just a 1-bounded net). \end{itemize} \end{defi}